Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 At level 20, you unlock the final secrets of arcanology, opening a rift in reality as you cast your spells.
 After a spell that you cast completes, teleport up to 3 tiles.
 This effect occurs after any attack of opportunity triggered is resolved.

-## Viviculture

-**Academic skill:** Anima

-FLUFF.
-Students of viviculture focus on creating and spreading ground effects and playing with absorption.

-### Runic Alteration: Living Style

-As a student of viviculture, select one of the following runic alterations at level 15.

-#### Airborne

-The altered spell only affects creatures with the aloft or flying conditions.

-#### Growth

-The altered spell does not deal damage.
-Instead, you gain absorption equal to the damage that it would have dealt, after it would have been modified by resistance, vulnerability, critical strikes or similar effects.

-#### Harvest

-When you cast the altered spell, remove all absorption that you have from yourself.
-The spell deals additional damage equal to the absorption removed in this way.
-This extra damage is affected by efficacy in the usual fashion and is of the same damage type as the altered spell.

-### Pinnacle of Magic: Cultivation

-At level 20, you unlock the final secrets of viviculture, allowing you to spread and shape magical effects with your living magic.
-Whenever you cast a spell, you may choose a tile with a tile effect within a 6 tile range.
-You may add or remove up to 9 tiles of that tile effect in a pattern of your choice, as long as all tiles modified are connected to the selected tile.

 ## Energetics

 **Academic skill:** Fontcraft